 As the evidence mounts, it’s becoming abundantly clear that our dental health plays a big part in determining whether or not we will remain healthy as we age.
 To encourage better overall health, it’s vital that you visit the dentist on a regular basis to get cleanings and important check-ups that can catch problems before they become to sever.

 Don’t jeopardize your health by ignoring your teeth.
 Gum disease can affect anyone, regardless of their age or personal habits.
-Contact Dr. Dunayer's office to schedule a check-up and cleaning today.
+Contact Our Rockland County Dental Office to schedule a check-up and cleaning today.